cdmwebs/drinkup/README.md

 [Cincinnati Web/Tech Drinkup][drinkup].
 Turns out, people liked the idea.
 Just over a year later there are 630+ members and more than 100 attendees each month.

+I was also really jealous of all those other cities where GitHub drinkups were happening, and I wanted to do something here.
+Fortunately, we've had one since then thanks to [@defunkt][defunkt] and [@elizabethn][elizabethn].

 My intent is to document the process, what we learned and to give you a way to start something in your own city.